JessicaJuliet/the-leafy-bean/README.md

     * Responsinator was used to test the website's responsiveness across different screen sizes

 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
-    * Chrome Develiper Tools was used to test the site's responsiveness and to debug the code
+    * Chrome Develiper Tools was used to test the site's responsiveness on different devices and to debug the code

 ## Testing